 - You have to stick to your calorie goal on Loseit.com

-- You have to get 5,000 steps a day in addition to exercise or 10,000 steps on the days you don’t.
+- You have to get 5,000 steps a day in addition to exercise or 10,000 steps on the days you don’t, make sure to read the ladyboss review here to find out more information.

 These are easy rules to follow.
 They are black and white–there is no room to make excuses.